top of page

 Instead, he gave the court a spreadsheet listing 235 companies he claimed to have contacted, but no actual applications or responses were submitted.

-The court had to decide based on this background and past earnings, which was to impute an income of $200,000 to Gregory for support purposes.
+Based on his background and past earnings, the Court imputed an income of $200,000 to Gregory for support purposes.

 This means that to calculate his support obligations, the court treated him as if he was making $200,000 a year when calculating his support obligations.
 Even if, at the time, he wasn’t earning anything.